SeattleChris/hepcat/checklist.md

 ## General Site

 - [x] 'About Us' page should only show staff members.
+- [x] More consistent Model str and repr methods.
+- [x] Fix max_length to 191 for utf8mb4.
 - [ ] About Us page shows only teacher & staff profile info, plus business info.
 Links to Contact Us.
 - [ ] Contact Us page w/ contact form (send to email)
 - [x] Deal with when admin has no name (such as a superuser), it may break the 'About Us' page.